Useful

 GIPH < Wrong

 I've been pronouncing GIF like Jif peanut butter since I first saw the acronym in the late 1990s.
+Yay for me!
+I actually got one right the first time!
 Howtoreallypronouncegif.com wants us to believe that GIF must have a hard G sound, like gift, but some people already pronounce the word gift as if it doesn't have a T on the end.
-That bad habit can sound lazy or ignorant to a lot of people, so why attach that baggage to the acronym, especially when it doesn't align with the rules of English?
+That bad habit can sound lazy or ignorant to a lot of people, so why attach that baggage to GIF?

 People need to stop pointing to the “graphics” word as a baseline for the pronunciation, as it doesn't work that way with acronyms; they're treated as their own word.
 So the common rules of English apply, in which: G followed by E, I, or Y is commonly a soft G, while G followed by A, O, or U commonly makes a hard G.